Château Smith Haut Lafitte Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2022 guide) 99/100

-RANKED 4TH OUT OF 100 - BEST WINES IN THE WORLD TASTED IN 2022.
-An intense character of blackberry and graphite emerges from the glass, along with dried violet, ink, and a hint of asphalt.
+RANKED 4TH OUT OF 100 – BEST WINES OF THE WORLD TASTED IN 2022.
+Intense notes of blackberry and graphite rise from the glass, along with dried violet, ink, and a hint of asphalt.
 Full-bodied, with wonderfully integrated tannins that spread across the palate and draw you deep into the wine.
-Aftertaste of pencil lead and blackcurrant.
+A finish of pencil lead and blackcurrant.
 Tight structure with a cashmere-like texture.
-A whole wine that gives you food for thought.
-Try after 2028 and beyond.
+A complete, thought-provoking wine.
+Best enjoyed after 2028 and beyond.

 Jeb Dunnuck